 Top Tips For Players New to Dungeons and Dragons

 So, you’ve decided to join the world of Dungeons and Dragons.
-In this immersive and sometimes threatening world, it’s important that you keep your quiver full of arrows, companions close by tumblr_o6rt3hJ6XL1rfyiu4o1_1280and your player handbook safe.
+In this immersive and sometimes threatening world, it’s important that you keep your quiver full of arrows, companions close by and your player handbook safe.
 However, if perhaps you’ve already lost your head, or your gold, then fear not!
 Read on, and take note of these top tips for new players!

 Spend some time fleshing out your character